sb10242/WorkExpMaster/README.md

 ## Acknowledgements

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with the [Create React App](https://github.com/facebook/create-react-app) seed project.